 Perth Institute of Contemporary Arts

-This exhibitions focus on and problematise what Frankenstein means today in relation to the intersection of the living and the non-living, artifice and nature, reproductive and biomedical technologies and other scientific and technological practices of our age.
-Mary Shelly “looked to the creative aspects of Prometheus’ persona to ask important questions about the limits of the artistic and scientific imagination” and in Hyperprometheus we consider such limits within the context of the new millennium.
-This exhibition is curated by Eugenio Viola, Laetitia Wilson and Oron Catts.
+This exhibition focuses on and problematises what Frankenstein means today in relation to the intersection of the living and the non-living, artifice and nature, reproductive and biomedical technologies and other scientific and technological practices of our age.
+Mary Shelley “looked to the creative aspects of Prometheus’ persona to ask important questions about the limits of the artistic and scientific imagination” and in HyperPrometheus we consider such limits within the context of the new millennium.